 "We are here because of a series of decisions made by Samsung Electronics," said Harold McElhinny, a lawyer for Apple, as he presented closing arguments in the closely watched case.
 "Samsung changed phone after phone that was under development to copy feature after feature after feature of the iPhone."

-The closing arguments, which are scheduled to last into Tuesday afternoon, wrap up four weeks of testimony in which Apple sought to justify its demand that Samsung be forced to pay US$2.2 billion for infringement of five Apple patents by 10 Samsung smartphones and tablets.
+McElhinny's presentation, which methodically went through Apple's evidence in the hopes of driving it home one last time, wrapped up four weeks of testimony in which Apple sought to justify its demand that Samsung be forced to pay US$2.2 billion for infringing five Apple patents in 10 Samsung smartphones and tablets.

 Now they have to make sense of it all and it's much more complex than simply answering the question: "Did Samsung infringe and how much should it pay?"